What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Procurement of raw materials

-As a medicinal raw material used wild rosemary shoots (Ledi palustris cormus).
-Leafy shoots of the current year are harvested, not lignified.
-They are harvested in autumn, in August-September, during the period of fruit ripening.
-When collecting, the shoots are torn off by hand or cut with knives or secateurs up to 10 cm long.
+The shoots of wild rosemary (Ledi palustris cormus) are used as medicinal raw materials.
+Leafy shoots of the current year, non-lignified, are harvested.
+They are collected in the fall, in August-September, during the period of fruit ripening.
+When collecting, shoots are plucked manually or cut with knives or pruners up to 10 cm long.

-Drying is carried out in attics or in the shade under a canopy with good ventilation, spreading the raw material in a thin layer (5-7 cm) on cloth or paper, systematically turning it over.
-Can be dried in dryers at temperatures no higher than 30-40 ° C.
+Drying is carried out in attics or in the shade under a canopy with good ventilation, spreading the raw material in a thin layer (5-7 cm) on fabric or paper, systematically turning it over.
+Can be dried in dryers at a temperature not exceeding 30-40°C.

-Care should be taken when harvesting, drying, packaging, since the plant is poisonous and has a strong odor that causes nausea, dizziness and headache.
+When harvesting, drying, packaging, care should be taken, since the plant is poisonous and has strong odor, causing nausea, dizziness and headache.
 It is recommended to work in respirators or gauze bandages for no more than 2-3 hours a day.

-The finished raw materials are stored in dry, cool rooms on racks, separately from other types.
+Store finished raw materials in cool, dry rooms on racks, separately from other types.

 Chemical composition

-The plant contains: poisonous essential oil (1.5-7%), which includes iceol, palustrol, η-cymene, geranyl acetate, bicyclic alcohol, hydrocarbons.
-Essential oil is found in all parts of the plant, except for the roots: in the leaves of the first year - 1.5-7.5%, in the leaves of the second year it is much less - 0.25-1.4%; in the branches of the first year - 0.17-1.5%, in the second year - from traces to 0.2%; in flowers - 2.3%, in fruits - 0.17%.
-The essential oil has a bitter-pungent taste and a balsamic smell.
+The following were found in the plant: poisonous essential oil (1.5-7%), which includes iceol, palustrol, η-cymene, geranyl acetate, bicyclic alcohol, hydrocarbons.
+Essential oil is contained in all parts of the plant, with the exception of the roots: in the leaves of the first year - 1.5-7.5%, in the leaves of the second year much less - 0.25-1.4%; in the branches of the first year - 0.17-1.5%, in the second year - from traces to 0.2%; in flowers - 2.3%, in fruits - 0.17%.
+The essential oil has a bitter-burning taste and balsamic odor.

-The plant also contains glucosides (ericolin, arbutin); andromedotoxin; coumarins (esculin, esculetin, scopoletin, umbelliferone, etc.), flavonoids (quercetin, hyperoside); tannins; phytoncides; vitamin C; dyes; micro and macro elements.
+The plant also contains glucosides (ericoline, arbutin); andromedotoxin; coumarins (esculin, esculetin, scopoletin, umbelliferone, etc.), flavonoids (quercetin, hyperoside); tannins; phytoncides; vitamin C; coloring matter; micro- and macroelements.

 Pharmacological properties

-Ledum preparations are used as an expectorant, anti-inflammatory, anti-pertussis, antiseptic agent.
-Also wild rosemary has a hypotensive effect, and has an exciting effect on the higher parts of the central nervous system.
+Ledum preparations are used as an expectorant, anti-inflammatory, anti-whooping cough, and antiseptic.
+Ledum also has a hypotensive effect, and has a stimulating effect on the higher parts of the central nervous system.

-Ledum preparations promote the secretion and liquefaction of sputum, accelerate its evacuation, soften cough, and have an antibacterial effect.
+Ledum preparations promote the release and dilution of sputum, accelerate its evacuation, soften cough, and have an antibacterial effect.

-The medicinal properties of the plant depend on the content of essential oil in it, which, when taken internally, is partially secreted through the mucous membranes of the respiratory system.
-Excreted through the bronchi, the volatile biologically active compounds of wild rosemary have a moderate local irritating effect on the mucous membranes, increase the secretion of the bronchial glands and increase the activity of the ciliated epithelium of the respiratory tract.
+The medicinal properties of the plant depend on the content of essential oil, which, when used internally, is partially released through the mucous membranes of the respiratory organs.
+Excreted through the bronchi, volatile biologically active compounds wild rosemary have a moderate local irritant effect on the mucous membranes, enhance the secretion of the bronchial glands and increase the activity of the ciliated epithelium of the respiratory tract.
 The antispasmodic effect of wild rosemary preparations on the smooth muscles of the bronchi was also noted.
-High antimicrobial activity is also due to essential oil, which has a bactericidal effect against Staphylococcus aureus.
+High antimicrobial activity is also due to the essential oil, which has a bactericidal effect against Staphylococcus aureus.

-The plant has revealed diuretic and disinfecting medicinal properties, depending on the excretion of essential oil in the urine through the kidneys in unchanged form and due to the total effect of arbutin glycoside and essential oil on the urinary tract.
+The plant has diuretic and disinfectant properties. medicinal properties, depending on the excretion of essential oil in the urine through the kidneys in unchanged form and due to the total effect on urinary tract arbutin glycoside and essential oil.

-When using wild rosemary marsh may occur side effects: possible allergic reactions, dizziness, increased nervous excitability, when taking high doses, symptoms of excitement or depression of the central nervous system are noted.
+When using wild rosemary, you may experience side effects: possible allergic reactions, dizziness, increased nervous excitability; when taking high doses, symptoms of excitation or depression of the central nervous system are noted.

-Marsh wild rosemary shoots have long been used in folk medicine.
-The Russian name "wild rosemary" comes from the old dialectal verb "wild rosemary", which means "to poison", and the adjective "wild rosemary" that has left the lexicon means: poisonous, stupefying, tart, strong.
-The Russian name shows a characteristic feature of this shrub - to emit a pleasant at first, but ultimately a strong, suffocating smell.
+Ledum marsh shoots have long been used in folk medicine.
+Russian name“Ledum” comes from the ancient dialect verb “bagulit”, which means “to poison”, and the adjective “Ledum”, which has disappeared from the lexicon, means: poisonous, stupefying, tart, strong.
+The Russian title shows characteristic feature of this shrub - to emit a pleasant smell at first, but ultimately a strong, suffocating odor.

-The Latin name of the plant "Ledum" (Ledum) comes from the Greek ledoa - the name of a resinous plant from which aromatic resin - frankincense - was extracted in Ancient Greece.
+Latin name plant "ledum" (Ledum) comes from the Greek ledoa - the name of a resinous plant, from which Ancient Greece An aromatic resin, incense, was extracted.

-In folk medicine, the medicinal properties of wild rosemary are used for whooping cough, scrofula, rhinitis, dysentery, malaria, scabies, weeping eczema, as a diaphoretic.
+In folk medicine, the medicinal properties of wild rosemary are used for whooping cough, scrofula, rhinitis, dysentery, malaria, scabies, weeping eczema, and as a diaphoretic.
 Ledum leaves are also used for colds, bronchial asthma, angina pectoris, pulmonary tuberculosis, gout and dermatomycosis.
 The plant is considered a diuretic, tonic, and anthelmintic.
-Infusion of flowers on vodka is drunk for pulmonary tuberculosis, suffocation, used for rubbing in rheumatism.
+An infusion of flowers in vodka is drunk for pulmonary tuberculosis, suffocation, and used for rubbing in rheumatism.

-In German folk medicine, rosemary infusion is used for diathesis, eczema and pruritus.
+In German folk medicine, wild rosemary infusion is used for diathesis, eczema and pruritus.

-Preparations of wild rosemary are used in Germany, France for asthmatic cough, bronchial asthma, angina pectoris, and various forms of rheumatism.
-In Bulgaria, hot infusion is practiced for arthritis, cholecystitis.
+Preparations of wild rosemary are used in Germany and France for asthmatic cough, bronchial asthma, angina pectoris, various forms rheumatism.
+In Bulgaria, hot infusion is used for arthritis and cholecystitis.
 Ledum is used in homeopathy and veterinary medicine.

 Literature